 Most women, particularly those seeking general preventive care, require a complete history and physical examination as well as a gynecologic evaluation.

 Many women expect their gynecologist to provide general as well as gynecologic health care.
-General medical care may include counseling on general health and routine screening for the following:
+In addition to screening and possible physical examination, a well-woman visit should include counseling and discussion of immunizations based on age and risk factors.
+This visit may include counseling on general health and routine screening for the following:

-For more information, see Well-Woman Task Force: Components of the Well-Woman Visit.
+For more information, see American College of Obstetricians and Gynecologists’ Committee on Gynecologic Practice: Well-Woman Visit.

 Gynecologic history consists of a description of the problem prompting the visit (chief complaint, history of present illness); menstrual, obstetric, and sexual history; and history of gynecologic symptoms, disorders, and treatments.